nemanjam/nextjs-prisma-boilerplate/docs/tests.md

 - Github Actions postgres docker-compose up [Github](https://github.com/andersnylund/next-js-prisma-integration-tests)

-- must create user in db before post, so it can connect, and for loggedin user mock
+- must create user in db before post, so it can connect, and for logged in user mock
-- must mock loggedin user for protected endpoints, maybe possible to manipulate req object
+- must mock logged in user for protected endpoints, maybe possible to manipulate req object

 ```ts
 // mock logged in user